sksunkai0505/KaiSun0505.github.io/publications.md

 **Working Paper**\
 [4] **Sun, K.**, Sun, M., Dannenhoffer, J., Roy, A. (2023).
 Solving Resource Constrained Scheduling Problems Using the Concept of Maximum Weighted Independent Set.
-To be submitted.
+To be submitted to INFORMS Journal on Computing.

 [5] **Sun, K.**, Dannenhoffer, J., Roy, U. (2020).
 An Algorithm Framework for the Exact Solution and Improved Approximation of the Maximum Weighted Independent Set Problem (arXiv:2008.01961). arXiv. <a href="https://doi.org/10.48550/arXiv.2008.01961">https://doi.org/10.48550/arXiv.2008.01961 </a>